 The NewKnowledge team brings together a broad array of experiences, scholarly traditions, and interests.
 We are a transdisciplinary, collaborative group that loves what we do.
-We are based in New York City and Oceanside, CA , with several team members working in Philadelphia, Washington DC, Chicago, and Maui.
+We are based in New York City, Washington DC, and Oceanside, CA.

 Nezam Ardalan joined NewKnowledge as researcher in 2013, bringing expertise in conservation biology.
 He is interested in the intersections between art and science, with a focus on how artists and scientists can work together to raise awareness, educate, and create interventions to prevent biodiversity loss.
 Nezam also has a growing yoga and mindfulness practice.
 Since early 2015, he has led NewKnowledge’s Wellness initiative.
 He leads guided mindfulness practices twice a week and offers practical support for the NewKnowledge team as a way to facilitate team coherency, wellbeing, and performance.
 He is currently based in Maui, Hawaii.

-Joanna Laursen Brucker joined the NewKnowledge as a project manager in 2015, bringing expertise in international education and gender equity program implementation.
+Joanna Laursen Brucker joined the NewKnowledge in 2015, bringing expertise in international education and gender equity program implementation.
+As Chief Operating Officer, Ms. Brucker manages programs, services, regulatory and compliance requirements, adherence to budget, internal policies, procedures, and government compliance requirements.
 She is interested in cross-cultural dialogue for conflict mediation and education’s role in identity formation.
 Ms. Brucker is both a trained facilitator and educator.
 She has managed Roma informal education programs in Kosovo, overseen implementation and research of girls’ access to education programming in Ethiopia, and worked on minority youth integration in Europe.
 She is currently a young professionals representative with NGO Committee on the Status of Women to the United Nations.
 Ms. Brucker received her Masters degree in International Education Policy from Harvard University.